Velocee/vlc-sdk/README.md

 The library requires a one time initialization upon application startup.
 You should call the method “veloceeStart” preferably in your application delegate / didFinishLaunchingWithOptions:

-1. Add the sdk’s header file to your application delegate (#import “VlcSdk.h”).
+1. Add the sdk’s header file to your application delegate (#import “VlcSdk.h”)
-2. Call [[VlcSdk getObj] veloceeStart: <your SDK key> ].
+2. Call [[VlcSdk getObj] veloceeStart: <your SDK key> ]

 #####Using Within a WebView

 The Velocee SDK provides an WebView delegate for the application’s WebView to use.
 In order to use Velocee’s WebView delegate you should use the SDK’s setDelegate method instead of the web view one.
 In case the application has a webview delegate it will be chained.

-1. Add the sdk’s header file to your controller (#import “VlcSdk.h”).
+1. Add the sdk’s header file to your controller (#import “VlcSdk.h”)
 2. call ```[webView setDelegate:[[VlcSdk getObj]setDelegate:self]];```